stefanux/sysops-collection/README.md

 This collection should enable self-hosters full control of their infrastructure and data (GDPR-focus when external services are used).
 It will be OSS forever and everyone should be able to integrate it into their infrastructure (or product).
-We do not re-invent the wheel, if there is a good role or collection somewhere else: we won`t duplicate it.
+We do not re-invent the wheel, if there is a good role or collection somewhere else: we won`t duplicate it (unless important features are missing).

 supported distributions:
   - Debian (all supported versions)